FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 Many organizations choose to leverage third-party auth services like [FusionAuth](https://fusionauth.io/), [Okta](https://www.okta.com/), [Auth0](https://auth0.com/), etc. Building your own SSO, user role management, two-factor authentication, token signing, performance optimizations, and so on is tedious, time-consuming, and potentially dangerous.
 By leveraging auth services created by experts, you don't have to worry about many of these scalability issues.
 You also get the peace of mind knowing that your authentication is done properly.

 You can combine some of the scalability techniques covered by this article with third-party services, too.
-For example, FusionAuth can give you tools to generate JWT tokens and still allow you to [verify tokens in your server code](https://github.com/fusionauth/fusionauth-jwt#verify-and-decode-a-jwt-using-hmac).
+For example, FusionAuth can generate JWT tokens and still allow you to [verify tokens in your server code](https://github.com/fusionauth/fusionauth-jwt#verify-and-decode-a-jwt-using-hmac).

 ## Conclusion

 If you think that authentication and authorization are hard, it's because they are!

 Considering that broken authentication is the No. 2 OWASP security risk for web applications and APIs, you want to make sure that you do authentication well and that it can scale as your application grows.

-Make sure your engineering team is willing and able to spend the time to ensure that your authentication system doesn’t become a bottleneck; alternatively invest in a third party system which can offload these concerns from your team.
+Make sure your engineering team is willing and able to spend the time to ensure that your authentication system doesn't become a bottleneck; alternatively invest in a third party system which can offload these concerns from your team.